greim/Backbone-Subscriptions/readme.md

 ### Memory leaks and zombie views

 Event handling in JS requires a reference chain from the listenee back to the listener.
-This poses problems for views that want to communicate in arbitrary ways using events.
+This poses problems for views that want to communicate using events.
 When a reference chain leads back to a view, that view isn't garbage collected, causing a memory leak.
-In addition, it becomes a zombie view, continuing to respond to events long after its `el` is removed from the live DOM.
+In addition, it becomes a "zombie view", continuing to respond to events long after its `el` is removed from the page.
 If you care about performance at all, this drastically complicates the use of events.

 ### DOM as system of record